Which Stats Package?

 Will G Hopkins, Institute of Sport Exercise and Active Living, Victoria University, Melbourne, Australia.
 Email.
 Reviewer: Alan M Batterham, School of Health and Social Care, University of Teesside, Middlesbrough, UK.
 Sportscience 20, iii, 2016 (sportsci.org/2016/inbrief.htm#SAS).
 Published June 2016. ©2016.
 Reviewer's Comment

 Download the 11.9 MB zip-compressed file of workshop materials on the use of SAS Studio/University Edition and mixed-modeling.
+The file contains a slideshow introducing mixed modeling and much, much more.
 Put the zipped file where you want the package to reside, right-click on the file and select Extract All.
 If you use Internet Explorer and get "compressed folder is invalid" when you try to open it, copy the above link into Chrome or Firefox browsers.

 Updated 16 August 2017.
 Simple correlations and simple scatterplots added to the Getting Started module.